olivoil/mongoid_acts_as_list/README.markdown

 - Start writing tests
 - Commit and push until all tests are green and you are happy with your contribution

-- If you're using Vim, source the .vimrc.local file.
-It provides 2 shortcuts for running the specs:
-   - `<Leader>r` runs the current spec file
-   - `<Leader>R` runs all spec files

 ## Copyright

 Copyright (c) 2012 Olivier Melcher, released under the MIT license